-Christopher T. Sununu is the 82nd Governor of the State of New Hampshire and is currently serving his second term.
+Christopher T. Sununu is the 82nd Governor of the State of New Hampshire and is currently serving his third term, winning in 2020 with more votes than any candidate in state history.

 In the wake of the global COVID-19 pandemic, Governor Sununu took unprecedented action to protect the health and safety of Granite Staters.